djdemers/DungeonCrawler/README.md

 If you chose version 2 above, then 9 requirements need to be fulfilled overall in your code.

 Submit code with your Design Patterns and all that is asked above
-1. A link to your GitHub repository (also include in the PDF)
+1. A link to your GitHub repository (also include in the PDF) https://github.com/djdemers/assignment5
-2. A link to your screencast (also include in the PDF)
+2. A link to your screencast (also include in the PDF) https://youtu.be/aV6XONbFB-c
 3. A PDF document explaining everything that is asked above in the general assignment.
    Submit the PDF directly on Canvas.

-## Run Instructions

-## Test Instructions
-gradle test --tests InventoryTest
-gradle test --tests CharacterTest